-Whether it's MEA weekend, winter, spring, fall or summer break, or any number of holidays, there's always another school break just around the corner.
-Do you have plans to keep your kids busy?
+There's always another school break just around the corner whether it's MEA weekend, winter, spring, fall or summer break, or any number of holidays, Do you have plans to keep your kids busy?

 There are plenty of things to do and see in Minnesota, both indoors and out, for kids of all ages.
 From children’s museums for younger kids to indoor rock climbing with your high schoolers, your Minnesota school break staycation awaits.

 Elementary & Preschool